 Americans have lost tens of billions of dollars to real estate, mortgage, and home repair scams since 2020, according to the latest data from the Federal Trade Commission.
-From fake foreclosure relief to fraudulent contractors, median losses range from $1,000 to $2,000 per case, with hot spots like California, Florida, and Nevada facing the steepest totals.
+From fake foreclosure relief to fraudulent contractors, median losses range from $1,000 to $2,000 per case, with hot spots like California, Florida, and Nevada facing some of the steepest totals.

 With home values remaining stubbornly high and affordability stretched, real estate scams targeting buyers, homeowners, and investors remain an ongoing risk.
 If you're navigating the housing market, Motley Fool Money's reviews of the best mortgage lenders can help secure financing safely.

-Real estate fraud statistics: total and median losses
+Real estate fraud statistics: Total and median losses

 Real estate fraud statistics by state